Lake Navigation Quick Links

 National Park Service

 The National Park Service does not mark the navigational routes.
 Please contact the U.S.C.G. for questions regarding navigational buoys, see above numbers.

 In the case of low water levels the National Park Service may place extra buoys on the waterways for safe navigation.
-If you have a question regarding the rock markers, please email the Chief of Resource Protection or call park headquarters at 218-283-6600.
+If you have a question regarding the rock markers, please email the Chief of Visitor Protection or call park headquarters at 218-283-6600.

 Purchasing Lake Navigational Maps

 At least one good navigational chart/map of the area in which you will be traveling is essential for a safe and enjoyable park experience.
 DO NOT rely solely on digital devices such as GPS units or cell phones - connections in the park are unreliable.

 The use of GPS devises to navigate has become increasingly popular.
 The park provides a list of GPS sites in several formats for assistance in locating specific campsites, houseboat sites, day use sites, and visitor destination sites on the waterways.
 Always bring a good navigation chart/map and know how to read it when on the water.
 This GPS information is NOT for waterway navigation.

 Boating in Canada

 If you plan on crossing the international waterways into Canada, know the regulations before you go.
 Check-out Canadian boating requirements on the Ontario website.

 The local sheriff's office, MN DNR, local businesses, and the National Park Service monitor Marine Band Radio Channel 16 in case of emergencies.
 Keep in mind this channel is monitored by businesses or the NPS during business hours only.